Brewing at Home? Kaldi’s Tips for Making it Great

 - Grab an Aeropress and go through a myriad of different recipes.

-- Each year, there is a World Aeropress Championship, and recipes are posted here.
-The best thing about the Aero is its versatility, and we definitely recommended having some fun with it.
+- Each year, there is a World Aeropress Championship, and recipes are posted on their page.
+The best thing about the Aeropress is its versatility, and we definitely recommended having some fun with it.

 - Cup coffees next to each other.
 Here’s our video for how to do that at home using our Blend Sampler Box.
 This is a great way to try coffee alone or have a little "event" with friends and loved ones.